 Transferring Credits to Garrett College

 Students may transfer credits into Garrett from eligible post-secondary institutions.
 As part of the admissions process, students who have attended one or more institutions before transferring to Garrett College submit an official transcript from each institution.
-Prior to a transfer student's initial advising session, a transcript analysis is completed by the Office of Records and Registration.
-Students are informed of the results as part of the initial advising session.
-At the Official State Reporting date (approximately the third week of school), formal notification of credits accepted in transfer is sent to the student's College email.
-A student wishing to appeal the results of a transcript evaluation should first contact the Office of Records and Registration to discuss the evaluation.
+Prior to a transfer student's initial advising session, a transcript analysis is completed by the Office of Records and Registration (ORR) and notification of credits accepted in transfer is sent to the student's College email.
+Students are also informed of the results as part of their initial advising session.
+A student wishing to appeal the results of a transcript evaluation should first contact the ORR to discuss the evaluation.
 The student may subsequently request an appeal of the ORR's decision by sending a written request to the Dean of Academic Affairs.

 The following regulations apply to the transfer of credits:

-- Only official transcripts from post secondary institutions accredited by a regional accrediting commission or approved by the American Council on Education are eligible for evaluation.
+- Only official transcripts from post-secondary institutions accredited by a regional accrediting commission or approved by the American Council on Education are considered for evaluation.
 Transcripts must be received directly by the Office of Records and Registration in a sealed, stamped envelope or by an accepted electronic transcript service.

 - Transcripts from post-secondary institutions outside of the U.S. must be translated, certified, and evaluated by World Education Services (www.wes.org).